-This is definitely a front-country campaign sink though; it weighs ten lbs and doesn’t really collapse.
-The five-gallon water storage tank can be removed, but fully assembled the sink is 40”x20”x13”.
+This is definitely a front-country campaign sink; it weighs ten lbs and doesn’t really collapse.
+The five-gallon water storage tank can be removed, but the fully assembled sink is 40”x20”x13”.
 That’s neither portable nor packable, so be sure to carve out some space for it in your vehicle.
 That being said, it’s still one of the more packable portable camping sinks when you’re talking about models with storage tanks and pumps.

-The SereneLife is well-suited for boondock camping where there are no utility hookups.
-The water storage container and foot pump, combined with your own greywater collection bucket, give you the experience of running water, while far from civilization.
-It does take a little more maintenance than your average camp sink though; the water should be removed whenever it’s not in use (to prevent algae growth) and the greywater bucket will need cleaning at the end of each trip.
-Fortunately, it’s not a very expensive setup, costing less than most of the table-style camp sinks.
+The SereneLife is well-suited for boondock camping, where there are no utility hookups.
+The water storage container and foot pump, combined with your own greywater collection bucket, give you the experience of running water while far from civilization.
+It does take a little more maintenance than your average camp sink; the water should be removed whenever it’s not in use (to prevent algae growth), and the greywater bucket will need cleaning at the end of each trip.
+Fortunately, it’s not a very expensive setup, costing less than most table-style camp sinks.

-The SereneLife is also one of the most durable camp sink options, being made from thick high-density polyethylene plastic.
+The SereneLife is also one of the most durable camp sink options, made from thick high-density polyethylene plastic.
 The basin itself is nearly indestructible.
 However, the ultra-durable plastic does contribute significantly to the 17 lb weight.
 If you’re looking for portability, this is probably not the sink for you.
-It can be disassembled into several pieces, but if you leave it intact, it’ll be very difficult to load into anything besides a pickup truck.
-Reassembling if doesn’t take too long, but is probably not something you want to be shouldered with in addition to setting up a tent and camp kitchen.
+It can be disassembled into several pieces, but it’ll be challenging to load into anything besides a pickup truck if you leave it intact.
+Reassembling it doesn’t take too long, but it is probably not something you want to be shouldered with in addition to setting up a tent and camp kitchen.